NLaff/lafferty.co-v2/content/reviews/superhuman.md

 Why?
 Well, let's talk about it.

 ## Background
 Superhuman was founded by Rahul Vohra, who co-founded and sold Rapportive to LinkedIn for a reported $15 million in 2012.

 Rapportive was a Gmail extension that added relevant social media details on the person you were emailing, directly within your inbox.

 No surprise then that Superhuman has Rapportive-like features inside it.

 ![Superhuman Social Data](/uploads/superhumansocial.png)

 [Productivity software](https://nicklafferty.com/blog/why-notion-is-the-best-productivity-app-of-2020/) is exploding in Silicon Valley.
 Notion, an all-in-one workspace productivity tool, just raised $50 million at a $2 billion valuation.

 Superhuman is aimed at a similar group of users, working professionals looking to streamline their workflows to be more efficient at their jobs.

 To date, Superhuman has raised $33 million in funding.

 Most start-ups raise funding based on the number of monthly active users, but Superhuman seems to be raising money off of its potential user-base instead.
 Superhuman uses its massive waitlist to prove there's demand in the market for it.

 But all that demand isn't worth anything if the product is trash.

-And let me tell you.
-Superhuman is fantastic.
+And let me tell you, Superhuman is fantastic.
 It is the best email client I have ever used.

 But does that make it worth $30/month?